Flet/can-haz-package/README.md

 uses [validate-npm-package-name](https://www.npmjs.com/package/validate-npm-package-name) to check naming rules and uses `npm view` (via [shelljs](https://www.npmjs.com/package/shelljs)) to check if the package exists.

+The return values are set up to conform to [inquirer](https://www.npmjs.com/package/inquirer)'s validate function expectations.

 Because of the reliance on `shelljs` and `npm`, this package will not work in the browser, sorry!

 ## Install